(The photos in this post are of house #1 and the house I am writing about in this post)

 The next day I called our lender and he told me he couldn’t believe we didn’t get the home because the other lender said we were the stronger offer.
 I asked him how often do loans fall through and he said everyday, all day long.
 I asked him to go ahead with our loan as if we were buying this property.
 I wanted to be ready when they called.
 This is truly how sure I was that this home would be ours.

-I also called our Realtor and asked her to put in a backup offer with first right of refusal.
-She called me back saying that wasn’t necessary.
+I also called our Realtor and asked him to put in a backup offer with first right of refusal.
+He called me back saying that wasn’t necessary.
 The owners had already been offered multiple back up offers and they wouldn’t take any other offer but ours if the the first deal fell through.
 I felt like once again that God was making a path for our family and connecting us with this home.
 The buyers for our home were willing to wait and so we waited.
 For six weeks we waited.

 For six weeks I cleaned out our home, sold so much stuff, prayed alone and prayed with others.
 What I haven’t told you is that at the beginning of the school year I had told our children that this was going to be the year that we prayed for such big things that when they happened only the Lord would get the credit.
 We prayed for loved ones, for our business (I have a totally cool story about that for later) and for things in our lives we wanted to change.
 As a family we felt like we were in the midst of something big that we hadn’t even prayed about or for.
 I asked the kids to believe in big things and claim big things.
 We continued to wait.

 I headed to France to teach the Living Studio Normandy and waited and prayed.
 I came home from France and waited and prayed.
 One night Kelly asked me if I wanted to watch a movie and I just asked if we could drive by the house again and just pray over it again.
 He kindly agreed.
-As we were approaching the home we noticed lights on and for the first time the For Sale sign was gone.
+As we were approaching the home we noticed a Christmas tree strung with lights and for the first time the For Sale sign was gone.
 Our stomachs dropped.
 Had it closed?
 What was going on?
 This was suppose to be ours, right?
 We called our Realtor right then and asked if the house had closed.
 He asked us to hold on and he would get back to us.

 It had.
 It had closed.
 It was over and it wasn’t ours.
 None of this made sense and all of this felt so real, so big, so ours, so a part of something bigger and it was “just a house” so why did it hurt so badly and how could we have been so wrong.
 And how were we going to tell our children?
 Our friends?
 Our family?
 We had been so sure and now we just looked liked crazy freaks that had claimed something for 6 weeks that was never ours.
 Wasn’t this going to be something so big and amazing that when it happened only the Lord got the glory?